 - update their Erasmus Plan

-The National Agency may decide to request a progress report on the different elements listed above at the same time, or separately.
+The National Agency may decide to request the different elements listed above at the same time, or separately.

-The National Agency may decide to replace any accreditation progress report with a structured monitoring visit.
+The National Agency may decide to replace any accreditation report with a structured monitoring visit.

 Based on the accredited organisation’s performance resulting from reporting, monitoring and quality assurance checks, or as result of significant changes in the organisation, the National Agency may change the number and schedule of progress reports.